abhishek94056/Polymorphism/README.md

 A. The Polymorphism is the ability to take up many forms.

 Q. What is the meaning of the word Polymorphism in Java?
-A. In Java, we can have many versions/forms of methods.
-Method overloading and Method overriding
+A. In Java, we can have many versions/forms of methods Method overloading and Method overriding

 Q. What are the types of Polymorphism?